nextcloud/documentation/developer_manual/digging_deeper/declarative_settings.rst

 .. versionadded:: 29.0.0

 With Nextcloud 29 there is a new way to define app settings in a declarative way.
-This means that you can just register your settings schema without writing a custom settings handling front-end and back-end code (except more complex settings logic and design is required).
+This means that you can just register your settings schema without writing a custom settings handling front-end and back-end code (except when more complex settings logic or design is required).

 Registering settings schema
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^